Sachuest Point National Wildlife Refuge – Nature, Scenic views, & Serenity

 *Bring with insect repellent, sunscreen, and a water bottle.
 There are no water stations along the trails.

-*Bring with your workout clothes for a scenic run.
-The trail is flat enough for a scenic jog.
+*Consider challenging yourself to a jog.
+The trail is flat enough for a leisurely run.
 Running is a lot easier when you have fantastic views!